flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 Above codes show the basic use of workflow administration API.
 You may notice that our naming convention of workflow management API seems inconsistent: `submit_workflow()` and `start_new_workflow_execution()`.

 In fact, in our design, `Workflow` defines the execution logic of a set of jobs together with control edges among them.
 But after definition, the workflow will not be run.
-Instead, the workflow will be scheduled and triggered by the scheduler(e.g., Airflow scheduler) after calling `start_new_workflow_execution()`.
+Instead, the workflow will be scheduled by the scheduler(e.g., Airflow scheduler) after calling `start_new_workflow_execution()`.
 The execution entity of workflow is named as `WorkflowExecution`, which is created by the scheduler.
-One advantage of this design is that reproducing a workflow can be much easier as we can locate the past workflow execution with all environments conveniently.

 (implement-custom-processors)=

-## Implement Custom Processors
+## Implement Processors

 As we have mentioned, users need to write their own logic in processors for each job.
 Currently, AIFlow provides `bash`, `python` and `flink` processors.